Cloud Costs Report

 --member "serviceAccount:{your-project}.svc.id.goog[insights-agent/insights-agent-cloudcosts]"

-1. Annotate the insights-agent-cloudcosts service account: Set the annotation in the values.yaml (opens new window) Example:
+1. Annotate the insights-agent-cloudcosts service account: Set the annotation under cloudcosts.serviceAccount.annotations in the insights-agent values.yaml (opens new window) (see the cloudcosts section).
+Example:

 cloudcosts: